 How to write an seo-optimized article that can rank in Google?

-Anyone who can write an article and likes it might think about having their own blog.
+Anyone who can write an article and likes it might think about having their blog.
 Of course, you want what you write to be read by more people than your own (social media) friends.

 Unfortunately, writing a book or a nice article is not the same as writing an SEO optimized article.
-If you want to get organic visitors through for example Google, you will have to make sure your article is ranked high in the search results.
+If you want to get organic visitors through, for example, Google, you will have to make sure your article is ranked high in the search results.

 The vast majority will not search any further than the first search results page.
 Fortunately, unlike user-generated content, you have a lot of influence on your ranking.
 Below I will explain how you can do that.